Equality Statement

 CUPE 523 Structure

-CUPE 523 has two Community Social Services Units and three School District Units
+CUPE 523 has three Community Social Services Units and three School District Units

 Our Community Social Service Units are: